-For anyone looking to change their way of life and find an alternative to the typical 9 to 5 working day, becoming a traveling nomad can be the perfect choice.
-It gives you the freedom to pursue both your professional and personal goals – you can define your business parameters, design your own work schedule, and follow lucrative work opportunities, while also experiencing new countries and cultures.
+For anyone looking to change their way of life and find an alternative to the typical 9 to 5 working day, becoming a digital nomad that travels the world can be the perfect choice.
+It gives you the freedom to pursue both your professional and personal goals – you can design your own work schedule, work from home or within a coworking space, and follow lucrative work opportunities, while also experiencing new countries and cultures.
 But this isn’t something you can just jump into without a little preparation and planning, so read through the following list of important things to consider before setting out.

 You may already have a country in mind, or have no idea where you want to go, but whatever the case, do your research.
 Get to know the local lifestyle, the living expenses, the culture, and the travel requirements.
-Many countries will require a Visa, for example.
+Many countries will require a Visa to be a digital nomad, for example.
 And, of course, you’ll need to make sure your passport is up to date.
 You may like a larger passport, with more pages in it, if you’re planning to make many stops in your nomadic journey.

 Wherever you decide to start your journey, make sure to learn enough of the language to get by – there are plenty of free apps like Duolingo which can help you and also just carrying a phrase-book is a good old-fashioned reliable method to have on-hand.

 Find Your Remote Working Niche

 Finding a source of income which isn’t location-dependent is at the center of this process.
 With widening opportunities through the internet, there are plenty of resources for training and education for any line of digital entrepreneurship.